ashmaroli/jekyll-locale/README.md

 2. Decide what the default locale for your site is going to be, what other locales need to be rendered, and where you'd place the translation data files.
 Then edit your config file to override the default plugin configuration, as required.
   (See above section for default settings).
-For example, to render the site with data for just the custom `fr` locale:
+For example, to render the entire site with data for just the custom `fr`
+  locale:

     ```yaml
     # _config.yml

     author: John Doe
+    localization:
+      mode: auto
-    locale: "fr"
+      locale: fr
     ```

-    But if you'd like the site to be rendered using both the default `en` and custom `fr` locales, then
+    But if you'd like the entire site to be rendered using both the default `en-US` and custom `fr` locales, then

     ```yaml
     # _config.yml

     author: John Doe
+    localization:
+      mode: auto
-    available_locales: ["fr"] # or ["fr", "en"] if you want
+      locales_set: ["fr"] # or ["fr", "en-US"] if you want
     ```

 3. Prepare your locale data file(s) with appropriate key-value pairs.
 For example,